 However, if you still have to pick your child up right away, see if you can get a babysitter before the interview.
 If your child is old enough, consider letting them stay home during the interview.
-If you’re out of options, call the place of your interview as soon as you know you won’t be able to make it, apologize, and try to lock in a new time for the interview before you hang up.
+If you're out of options, call the place of your interview as soon as you know that you need to reschedule your interview, apologize, and try to lock in a new time for the interview before you hang up.

 This advice can apply to other family emergencies as well, such as an elderly parent or spouse who needs help.
 See if you can find someone to assist them until you are done with your interview.
-If there is no one to lend a hand, then call ahead to your interviewer or the company you are interviewing with, apologize for the inconvenience, and cancel.
-The company should understand and help you reschedule.
+If there is no one to lend a hand, then call ahead to the hiring manager or the company you are interviewing with, apologize for the inconvenience, and cancel.
+The company should understand and help you in rescheduling an interview.

 Running late to the interview